 Our friends were not forgot.
 Some were made lords or earls.

 The Queen friended the Pretty Penny and two other ladies of our akwayntance, though one was wedded to a coward and the other was mighty hot for my lord and would not have shed a tear had my lady died.

 That fellow who rode to Scotland with the newes of the old Queen’s death did not fare so well.
 The King had made him a gentleman of his bedchamber, but Mr Secretary Cecil was not having it.
 The fellow lost that place and had to be content with a lesser one.
 Hah!

 That will learn folks to push theirselves in unarrkst.

 There were times when I accompanied my lord and lady on their travels.
-Yes, even unto our castle, where I joyed myself in chasing squirrels.
+Yes, even over the sea to our castle, where I always joyed myself.

 But Southampton House became my chiefest residence.
-Right fine it is, so nigh to pleasant fields, so far from citie ruffians [dogs].
+Right fine it is, nigh to pleasant fields and far from citie ruffians [dogs].

 It was in the garden of Southampton House that those two grey sisters found me.

 Alas, they did not prove to be the friends I’d longed for.
 They were more akin to the Whisperers in the Tower.

 The other sayt I’d been an undutiful son to my poor mother.